FabricMC/fabric-docs/develop/debugging.md

 Values can be printed there at runtime, informing the developer about the current state of the code, and making it easy to analyze changes and potential mistakes.

-In the `ModInitializer`-implementing entrypoint class of the mod, a `LOGGER` is defined by default to print the desired output to the console.
+You can create a logger using the `LoggerFactory`, it takes a name which will be shown in the log next to printed messages.

-<<< @/reference/latest/src/main/java/com/example/docs/debug/ExampleModDebug.java#problems_basic_logger_definition
+<<< @/reference/latest/src/main/java/com/example/docs/ExampleMod.java#create_logger

+The mod template provides a default logger with your modid as the name, included in the mod initializer.

 Whenever you need to know a value for something at any point in the code, use this `LOGGER` by passing a `String` to its methods.